Arts Uplift Quiz Night

 “It was charming and poignant and so beautifully detailed, real emotional lift.”

-A Question and Answer session will follow each show with a panel including dementia experts, members of the cast and the Writer/Director.
+A Question and Answer session will follow each show with a panel including dementia experts, members of the cast and the Producer.
 This will enable the audience to explore the subject matter and the creative journey.
 Local dementia support information will be available to take away.

 BOOK NOW